Free planning tool

 A useful estimator without weakening the main bill upload journey

 This page targets a different search intent from the homepage.
 People looking for an electricity bill estimator often want a quick planning tool before they commit to uploading a real bill.
-That makes this a strong supporting page for SEO, while the homepage stays focused on the higher-intent bill comparison flow.
+That makes this a strong supporting page for SEO, while the homepage stays focused on the higher-intent bill comparison flow built around actual uploaded bills, anonymous usage data and real-world bill outcomes.

 • Good for rough planning before your next bill arrives